alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 Let us for now accept this circular definition, even if it is not particularly rigorous.
-The usual definition for "concept" only includes abstract ideas that can be applied to many situations, while here we will include concrete things.
+The usual definition for "concept" only includes abstract ideas that can be applied to many situations.
+Our concept however includes concrete things.
 I can definitely think about my neighbor's dog, or about the topmost hair on some person's head;
 from the moment that i think about it,